Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 ### 5. Surface

 **Colors**:

-Following the 60%/30%/10% rule, I decided to have two main colors which represent 60% of the website, 2 colors representing 30%, and one color for the last 10%.
-To keep the colors in harmony with the images I pick the colors from some parts of the image.
-The #254c54 was token from the ocean of the hero image, #db8d3f from the village walls, and #9e2f21 from a food image.
+Following the 60%/30%/10% rule, I decided to have two main colors which represent 60% of the website, as the website is about an island the two colors represent the sun(#db8d3f ) and the sea(#254c54 ).
+Also, 2 colors, representing 30%, and one color for the last 10%.
+To keep the colors in harmony with the images I picked the colors from some parts of the images.
+The #254c54 was taken from the ocean of the hero image, #db8d3f from the village walls in the about section, and #9e2f21 from a food image.

 ![Palette](assets/images/palette.png)